oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-optional.md

 ### Missing TLP label (obsolete){#missing-tlp-label}

-> The TLP label is now mandatory and enforce by the schema.
+> The TLP label is now required and enforce by the schema.
 Therefore, the optional test is obsolete.
 > This section is kept to avoid confusion and number changes.

 ### Missing Canonical URL